 In short, GIS is the analysis, storage, visualization, and management of geographic data.

 But there is another “S” when it comes to GIS.
 This “S” stands for Geographic Information Science or simply GIScience.

 Today, let’s take a look at GIScience and some of its applications.

 How is GIScience Different From Geographic Information Systems?

-We know all know that Geographic Information Systems looks at the “what” and “where”.
+We all know that Geographic Information Systems looks at the “what” and “where”.

 - Points may be towers as XY locations.

 - Lines may be wires that are connected to each tower.

 - Polygons may be the areas each line services.

 All of these have attributes tied to them.
 The “what” is information about their feature.